ayushblaze/Slice-Router/README.md

 ## 🏁 Conclusion

 This project demonstrates a modern, idiomatic React architecture with Redux Toolkit and React Router, focusing on simplicity, performance, and best practices—**without relying on external data-fetching libraries**.
+The order priority update feature showcases advanced React Router patterns for handling mutations with optimistic updates.

 ---